kimjoar/writings/backbone-mixins.md

    Backbone.View.extend(properties, [classProperties])
    ```

-   So, in order to create our wanted API we can add `viewMixin` as a
+   So, in order to create our wanted API we can add `mixin` as a class
-   class property on our `BaseView`.
-This can for example be implemented
+   property on our `BaseView`.
+This can for example be implemented as
-   as follows:
+   follows:

    ```javascript
    var BaseView = Backbone.View.extend({